71st Scripps National Spelling Bee

 The 71st Scripps National Spelling Bee was held in Washington, D.C., on May 27–28, 1998, sponsored by the E.W.
 Scripps Company.

 Competition

-Twelve-year-old Jody Anne Maxwell, from Kingston, Jamaica, where she attended Ardenne High School, won the competition by correctly spelling the word "chiaroscurist".
-Maxwell was the second student from outside the United States to win, after Hugh Tosteson García of Puerto Rico in the 48th Scripps National Spelling Bee.
-Second-place went to 12 year old Prem Murthy Trivedi of New Jersey, a four-time participant, who also finished second the prior year.
-Third-place was taken by 13 year old Hirsh Sandesara of Northbrook, Illinois.
+Twelve-year-old Jody Anne Maxwell, from Kingston, Jamaica, where she attended Ardenne High School, won the competition by correctly spelling the word "chiaroscurist."
+Maxwell was the second student from outside of a U.S. state to win, after Hugh Tosteson García of Puerto Rico in the 48th Scripps National Spelling Bee in 1975.
+Second-place went to 12-year-old Prem Murthy Trivedi of New Jersey, a four-time participant, who also finished second the prior year.
+Third-place was taken by 13-year-old Hirsh Sandesara of Northbrook, Illinois.
+Also competing was 12-year-old Versha Sharma from Louisiana, who went on to earn acclaim as a journalist and editor.

 There were 249 spellers this year.
 Eighty-six spellers survived day one of the competition.

-The first place prize was $10,000 (among other prizes), representing a doubling of the $5,000 top prize in place since 1990.
+The first place prize was $10,000 (among other prizes), doubling the $5,000 top prize in place since 1990.